-It can be bewildering considering that Yeshua the Messiah was an Israeli-born Jew, grew up in a Jewish community, practiced Jewish laws and customs, worshiped God at the Jewish Temple, his original followers were Jewish, and that all of his teaching was based upon and rooted in the Jewish Scripture that so many Jewish people find him incompatible with Judaism… but actually the good news is that there have always been Jews who believe in Jesus.
+It can be bewildering given that Yeshua was an Israeli-born Jew who grew up in a Jewish community, practiced Jewish laws and customs, worshiped God at the Jewish Temple, had Jewish disciples, and taught from the Jewish Scriptures, that so many Jewish people find him incompatible with Judaism… But actually the good news is that there have always been Jews who believe in Jesus.
 In fact, at first, it was only Jews who believed in him, and today there hundreds of thousands of Messianic Jews, even though they are still in minority compared to non-Jewish followers of Jesus.
 If you read Acts 15, for example, you will see that back then a different question was asked: “Is it possible for a Gentile to follow the Messiah of Israel?”
 So why do we often hear today that “Jews don’t believe in Jesus”?

 First of all, most Jewish people today don’t really know what following Jesus is all about.
 Many believe that Jesus was the founder of a new religion called Christianity, a idolatrous religion for the Gentiles that worships three gods instead of one.

-You may be surprised to know that even the Holocaust is perceived by many Jews as something that was done in the name of Christianity, as Hitler used quotes from the Bible and Martin Luther to justify his wicked plans.
-The sad fact is that many so-called Christians have indeed committed atrocities against Jews in the name of Jesus.
+The name of Jesus is associated with the murderous Crusades and the brutal Catholic Inquisition.1 You may be surprised to know that even the Holocaust is perceived by many Jews as something that was done in the name of Christianity, as Hitler used quotes from the Bible and Martin Luther to justify his wicked plans.2 The sad fact is that many so-called Christians have indeed committed atrocities against Jews in the name of Jesus.
 So, is it such a surprise that many Jewish people do not want to have anything to do with Christianity the way they know it from history?